-Form 462 Verification of Independent Expenditures Q FORM 462 This verification form identifies the individual responsible expenditures were not coordinated with the listed candic committee will report all contributions and reimburseme subject to state or local contribution limits. late (or the oppon ent) or measure committee and that t he n) 1.
-Name of Committee: NAME OF RECIPIENT COMMITTEE, ENTITY OR INDIVIDUAL CA Technology PAC, Sponsored by CA Ter chnology Asso CITY 1358200 1810 21st Street 710 0005 Sacramento STATE ZIP CODE E-MAIL TELEPHONE NUMBER CA 22.
-Candidate or Measures: 95814 Icooper@cclav v.com (916)555-1640 This committee has reported an independent expenditur The reporting of an independent expenditure may occur Code Sections 84204 and 85500.)
-NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE Jason Reid State Assembly District 26 6/04/XX NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE 3.
-Verification: I have not received any unreported contributions or reim reporting period with the candidate or the opponent of t subject of the expenditure, or with the agents of the can under the laws of the State of California that the followin he candidate who lidate or the oppo is the subject of the expenditure, with nent of the candidate or the state me the proponent or the opponent of the state measure that is the Signature[Signature Required] Printed Name Corey Silva Signed d on3/1/20XX (month, day, year)
+subject to state or local contribution limits.
+Justequ incu by aw.
+An independent experiatore is ne L. Name of Committee: ľ NAME OF RECIPIENT COMMITTEE, ENTITY OR INDIVIDUAL COMMITTEE ID # CA Technology PAC, Sponsored by CA Technology Association 1358200 STREET ADDRESS CITY 1810 21st Street Sacramento L STATE ZIP CODE E E-MAIL TELEPHONE NUMBER Ļ СА 95814 4 lcooper@cclaw v.com (916)555-1640 2 2.
+Candidate or Measures: This committee has reported an independent expenditure(s The reporting of an independent expenditure may occur aft Code Sections 84204 and 85500.)
+NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE Jason Reid $\left \bigsqcup \right $ ✓ State Assembly District 26 6/04/XX NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE ì 3.
+Verification: I have not received any unreported contributions or reimbu reporting period with the candidate or the opponent of the subject of the expenditure, or with the agents of the candid under the laws of the State of California that the following i e candida idate or th ate who i he oppoi is the subject of the expenditure, with nent of the candidate or the state mea the proponent or the opponent of the state measure that is the

+Signature [Signature Required] Printed Name Corey Silva Signed on 3/1/20XX (month day year)